eschnett/MPIconstants/README.md

 This shared library can be loaded via `dlopen`, and the constants `MPICONSTANTS_COMM_NULL` etc. can be read to determine the respective values.

+# Thinking about new names

+Should we rename things to sound more uniform?
+Maybe:

+- Project: `getmpiabi`
+- Executable: `getmpiabi1`
+- Shared library: `getmpiabi2`

 # Using `cmake` to build this library